 Ms. Tippett: [laughs] All right.
 OK, good.
 Well, you wrote this: “It’s as if God had designed reality with a line that was not heavily scored, but just dotted it with a faint outline.”

-Dr. Rovelli: Yes.
-One of the key aspects of quantum mechanics is, as you were saying, we cannot think as an electron, as a little stone that moves in space, and is here, and then here, and then here, and then here.
+Mr. Rovelli: Yes.
+One of the key aspects of quantum mechanics is, as you were saying, we cannot think of an electron as a little stone that moves in space and is here, and then here, and then here, and then here.
 It has different modes of happening.
 So one way — one alternative way is just to think that it sort of materialized here, and then materialized here, and materialized there.

 That’s one way of thinking of quantum mechanics.
 It goes back to the beginnings.
 Heisenberg is one of the scientists that first entered into this magic of quantum mechanics.
-And I like this idea because as the world becomes more light, is less full, so I use this image.
-I’m an atheist, so this reference to God, it’s more literary referenced than...
+And I like this idea, because as the world becomes more light, is less full, so I use this image.
+I’m an atheist, so this reference to God, it’s more literary reference than...

 [music: “Salt” by Poppy Ackroyd]